ycscholes/scrollFixedHeader/README.md

-#ScrollFixedHeader - Fixed dom element on the top when scrolling#
+#ScrollFixedHeader#

 ##Require##
 * JQuery

 ##Feature##
-1. Make one dom element fixed on the top when scrolling.
+1. Fixed dom element on the top when scrolling.

 ##API##